-Included in the Group's trade receivable balance are debtors with aggregate carrying amount of HK\$331,667,000 (2021: HK\$313,467,000) which are past due at the reporting date for which the Group has not provided for impairment losses under ECL model, as there has not been a significant change in credit quality and the amounts are still considered recoverable based on historical experience.
-Out of the past due balances, HK\$31,642,000 (2021: HK\$25,415,000) has been past due 90 days or more and is not considered as in default because it's the industry's practice that payments are usually made later than due dates.
+Included in the Group's trade receivable balance are debtors with aggregate carrying amount of HK\$366,982,000 (2022: HK\$331,667,000) which are past due at the reporting date for which the Group has not provided for impairment losses under ECL model, as there has not been a significant change in credit quality and the amounts are still considered recoverable based on historical experience.
+Out of the past due balances, HK\$26,494,000 (2022: HK\$31,642,000) has been past due 90 days or more and is not considered as in default because it's the industry's practice that payments are usually made later than due dates.
 The Group does not hold any collateral over these balances.
 Trade receivables which are neither past due nor impaired are in good quality with satisfactory repayment history in the past.

-Trade, bills, loan and other receivables that are denominated in foreign currencies, currencies other than the functional currencies of relevant group entities, amounted to HK\$28,790,000 (2021: HK\$42,758,000).
+Trade, bills, loan and other receivables that are denominated in foreign currencies, currencies other than the functional currencies of relevant group entities, amounted to HK\$30,298,000 (2022: HK\$28,790,000).

-Details of impairment assessment of trade, bills, loan and other receivables are set out in note 39(f).
+Details of impairment assessment of trade, bills, loan and other receivables are set out in note 38.